binbashar/le-ref-architecture-doc/docs/first-steps/post-deployment.md

 Then run `leverage credentials configure` again with the `--fetch-mfa-device` flag and select the `skip credentials configuration` option.

-Also, the flag `--skip-access-keys-setup` could be used instead to avoid the interactive step!(https://leverage.binbash.com.ar/user-guide/leverage-cli/reference/credentials/#options)
+As an alternative, the flag [--skip-access-keys-setup](https://leverage.binbash.com.ar/user-guide/leverage-cli/reference/credentials/#options) could be used to avoid the interactive step.

 ``` bash
 leverage credentials configure --fetch-mfa-device --type MANAGEMENT